scalyr/scalyr-agent-2/docs/monitors/linux_process_metrics.md

       // configuration file (agent.json).
       values: [ "agent" ]

 Edit the ``values`` list according to the list of ids you've used.
-For instance, if you've added a "tomcat" module (as in the example above), the list would look like this:
+For instance, if you've used "tomcat" (as in the example above), the list would look like this:

       values: [ "agent", "tomcat" ]